JBonifay/Bolber/README.md

 # Completion and Availability:

 [//]: # (* When the driver arrives at the destination, the frontend should notify the backend to update the booking's status to "COMPLETED".)
-* Simultaneously, the driver's status should be set to "AVAILABLE" to indicate their availability for future bookings.
+[//]: # (* Simultaneously, the driver's status should be set to "AVAILABLE" to indicate their availability for future bookings.)